 We did the top-down during the fall, and the packing list covers everything you need, but I will also leave some tips near the end of the post for what you need on the bottom-up day-hike.

 - Backpack: We used our Osprey packs.
-Here’s the updated version of my youth backpack, and Jacob’s current bag is discontinued but was succeeded by this one.
-We ordered a couple full on waterproof bags, but we’ve found they don’t have very good support to carry a lot of weight (review coming soon).
+This is the one I use this the women’s one is too big, and this is the one Jacob uses.
+We ordered a couple of full-on waterproof bags, but we’ve found they don’t have very good support to carry a lot of weight.

 - Dry Sacks / Bags: We each used one large and one small (4 total).